tail-unica/hopwise/docs/source/user_guide/usage.rst

 In order to help users learn the depth usage of hopwise, we write the following usage docs to give a detailed introduction about hopwise's features.

+You can decide to use hopwise with the CLI or the Python API with the ``run_hopwise`` function.

 .. toctree::
    :maxdepth: 1